Four-day working week trial at Perpetual Guardian a success, boss wants to make it permanent

 While the headlines accompanying the trial all focused on the number of days staff at Perpetual Guardian were working, Barnes says this really isn't the point of the study.

-"We're paying for productivity," he says.
+"We're paying for productivity," he said.
 "We're making a clear distinction here between the amount of hours you spend in the office and what we get out of that."

 Barnes says this is relevant for the issues well beyond Perpetual Guardian, pointing out that a focus on productivity rather than the number of hours worked could help to address the problem of gender inequality in the workplace.